 - Take a clean piece of toilet paper or tissue to the kitchen.

-- Remove suppository from tray and let it fall onto tissue, without touching it.
+- Remove the suppository from the tray and let it fall onto the tissue without touching it.

-- Fold corners of tissue into a tent to carry suppository back to the bathroom.
+- Fold corners of tissue into a tent to carry the suppository back to the bathroom.